myrtovillia/DR-CFGNN/README.md

 This repository contains the official implementation and experimental code for our paper  **A Completion-Aware Framework for Impactful and Robust Counterfactual Explainability in Graph Neural Networks**, accepted for publication at ECML PKDD 2026.

+The supplementary appendix is available here : https://github.com/myrtovillia/DR-CFGNN/blob/main/appendix_DR_CFGNN.pdf

 **Note :** We explicitly state that our work was built on top of the DIG library and the survey paper https://arxiv.org/abs/2012.15445 by Yuan et al. The authors of the survey developed an open source library for GNN explainability, released as part of the DIG library.
 'dig' from their github contains multiple folders.
 We kept only the relevant folder, xgraph, and modified some of its scripts in order to create more synthetic datasets and inject noise.